alevnyacow/revars/README.md

 function buildRevar<T extends object>(initialState: T): [T, () => void]
 ```

-Returns array of the revar itself and hook which can be used for functional components rerendering.
+Returns a tuple of revar itself and a hook which can be used for functional components rerendering.

-Using example:
+# ✨ Example

+If you want to see revars in action [feel free to take a look at complex example at codesandbox!](https://codesandbox.io/s/revars-simple-example-kqh0s)

+You can also take a look at simple code example right here:

 ```ts
 import React, { useEffect } from "react";